How To Troubleshoot Your WordPress Website?

 Another crucial thing is to debug your site – to detect and fix errors.
 WordPress makes it simple and easy to do because it has specific debug systems.

 To do so, navigate to your WordPress directory and enter the wp-config.php folder.
-Next, find and update the wp debug constant from “false” to “true,” so that the admin can observe the faults discovered throughout this process.
+Next, find and update the wp debug constant from “false” to “true” so that the admin can observe the faults discovered throughout this process.
 Don’t forget to complete this step; WordPress’s default setting for this constant is “false.”
-It should be noted that utilizing wp debug is advised only for local testing and staging installations; live websites should not use it.
+It should be noted that utilizing WP debug is advised only for local testing and staging installations; live websites should not use it.

 Debug